IRicTheCoder/ViktorsDiskoveries/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**NOTE: If you wish to present more than one feature in this request write each one in a comment**
+**NOTE: If you wish to present more than one feature in this suggestion write each one in a comment**

 **What will this feature do?**
 A clear and concise description of what this feature should do